Contemporary-Physicslab/TN2985/chapters/labjournal.md

 ---
 downloads:
   - file: Template_Labjournal.ipynb
-    title: The template of the electronic labjournal
+    title: The template of the electronic lab journal
 ---

 # Lab journal